OfficeDev/OfficeAddinDevKit/README.md

-﻿# Microsoft Office Add-in Dev Kit for Visual Studio Code
+﻿# Microsoft Office Add-ins Development Kit for Visual Studio Code
-## What is Office Add-in Dev Kit?
+## What is Office Add-ins Development Kit?
-The Office Add-in Dev Kit helps developers set up the environment, create and build Office JS add-ins with a steamlined developer experience.
+The Office Add-ins Development Kit helps developers set up the environment, create and build Office JS add-ins with a steamlined developer experience.

 <img src=./assets/Office_Addin_Dev_Kit.gif>

 ## Getting started
-Open Office Add-in Dev Kit to create a new app and start coding!
+Open Office Add-ins Development Kit to create a new app and start coding!

 <img src=./assets/Dev_Kit_GetStarted.png>

-In the Office Add-in Dev Kit for Visual Studio Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword "Office".
+In the Office Add-ins Development Kit for Visual Studio Code, you can easily discover all applicable commands in the sidebar and Command Palette with the keyword "Office".
 It also supports Command Line Interface (CLI) to increase efficiency.

 ### Prerequisites
 Verify you have the right prerequisites for building Office add-ins and install some recommended development tools.
 [Read more details](https://learn.microsoft.com/office/dev/add-ins/overview/set-up-your-dev-environment).